Sports in San Diego: Rugby union

+Sailing

+San Diego Yacht Club is a yacht club located in San Diego Bay.
+The club is one of the oldest in the United States, founded in 1886.
+It is located in Point Loma across from a spit of land known as Shelter Island.
+San Diego Yacht Club won the America's Cup in 1987, 1988, and 1992, hosting the event in 1988, 1992, and 1995.
+The club boasts one of the largest and oldest junior sailing programs in the country.

 Tennis

+The San Diego Open is a WTA 500 tournament held at the Barnes Tennis Centre.
+In August 2021, after the cancellation of the Asia Swing due to the COVID-19 pandemic, the Barnes Tennis Centre San Diego was allocated a two-year ATP 250 tournament license.

 The San Diego Aviators of World TeamTennis (WTT) moved to San Diego from New York City prior to the start of the 2014 season.
 They were founded in 1995 and formerly known as the New York Sportimes.
 The Aviators played their 2014 home matches at the indoor Valley View Casino Center.
 In 2015, they moved to Omni La Costa Resort and Spa in Carlsbad.
 In their first three seasons in San Diego, they finished with the league's top regular-season record twice (2014 and 2016), and won the King Trophy as 2016 WTT champions.
+The WTT went on hiatus after cancelling the 2022 season.

 San Diego has had two previous WTT franchises.
 The San Diego Friars were a WTT expansion franchise that began play in 1975.
-They used the San Diego Sports Arena (now Valley View Casino Center) as their primary home venue but played some home matches at the Anaheim Convention Center between 1975 and 1977, before Anaheim got its own team in 1978.
+They used the San Diego Sports Arena (now Pechanga Arena) as their primary home venue but played some home matches at the Anaheim Convention Center between 1975 and 1977, before Anaheim got its own team in 1978.
 After missing the playoffs their first two seasons, the Friars qualified in 1977 and 1978, and were the 1978 Western Division champions, but lost in the quarterfinals.
 The team folded after the 1978 season.
 International Tennis Hall of Famers Rod Laver and Dennis Ralston played for the Friars.

 In 1981, the Friars returned as an expansion franchise as WTT resumed operations rebranded as TeamTennis after a hiatus.
 After three seasons as the Friars, the team was renamed the San Diego Buds before the 1984 season.
 The Buds won both the 1984 and 1985 TeamTennis championships but folded following the 1985 season.
 Hall of Famer Rosie Casals was the Friars player-coach in 1983.

-At the collegiate level, San Diego State, University of San Diego, and UC San Diego each support both men's and women's NCAA Division I tennis teams.
+At the collegiate level, San Diego State University, University of San Diego, and UC San Diego each support both men's and women's NCAA Division I tennis teams.